awsdocs/amazon-cloudwatch-logs-user-guide/doc_source/S3ExportTasks.md

 }
 ```

-## Step 2: Create an IAM User with Full Access to Amazon S3 and CloudWatch Logs<a name="CreateIAMUser-With-S3-Access-CLI"></a>
+## Step 2: Create an IAM user with full access to Amazon S3 and CloudWatch Logs<a name="CreateIAMUser-With-S3-Access-CLI"></a>

 In the following steps, you create the IAM user with necessary permissions\.